The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Results

 \subsection{Velocity dispersion}

-The CCF theory presented in Sec.~\ref{sec:ccf_theory} depends on the velocity dispersion of the void velocity profile.
-For all the \ANUBISIS{} simulations, Fig.~\ref{fig:v_disp_own_sims} shows this quantity for both the voxel and spherical void definitions scaled by the average amplitude beyond $75\,h^{-1}\mathrm{Mpc}$, $\sigma_*$.
+The CCF theory presented in Sect.~\ref{sec:ccf_theory} depends on the velocity dispersion of the void velocity profile.
+For all the \ANUBISIS{} simulations, Fig.~\ref{fig:v_disp_own_sims} shows this quantity for both the voxel and spherical void definitions, scaled by the average amplitude beyond $75\,h^{-1}\mathrm{Mpc}$, $\sigma_*$.
 The velocity dispersion profile has the same shape for all the various cosmologies, but a different amplitude, $\sigma_*$, as presented in Table~\ref{table:sigma_star}.
 The relative values of the amplitudes coincide with expectations.
-The halos in and around the void in the \fofr{} simulation will feel a stronger gravitational pull towards the edge compared to the \LCDM{} case.
-In general, there is also more clustering which leads to larger velocities.
-The opposite is the case for the massive neutrino simulations, where less clustering results in lower velocities.
+The halos in and around the void in the \fofr{} simulation feel a stronger gravitational pull towards the edge, compared to the \LCDM{} case.
+In general, there is also more clustering which leads to higher velocities.
+The relative values of the amplitudes in the \fofr{} and \LCDM{} cases coincide well with the findings of \cite{Fiorini2022}.
+The opposite behaviour is seen for the massive neutrino simulations, where less clustering results in lower velocities.
 However, although these differences can be calculated from the simulated data, they can not readily be observed.